deepin-community/python3.11/Doc/library/dis.rst

 .. opcode:: END_ASYNC_FOR

    Terminates an :keyword:`async for` loop.
 Handles an exception raised when awaiting a next item.
-If TOS is :exc:`StopAsyncIteration` pop 3 values from the stack and restore the exception state using the second of them.
-Otherwise re-raise the exception using the value from the stack.
-An exception handler block is removed from the block stack.
+The stack contains the async iterable in TOS1 and the raised exception in TOS.
+Both are popped.
+   If the exception is not :exc:`StopAsyncIteration`, it is re-raised.

    .. versionadded:: 3.8